 Flowers are not only attractive in the garden.
 Edible flowers also can be used to flavour dishes or just used for decoration.

 Chive flowers are great to decorate a potato salad where you have used the chives for flavour.
 Pansies are often used to decorate baked goods and cakes.

 Rose petals can be used for teas and rose hips as well to make a tea that is good for boosting Vitamin C levels.
-Learn more about how to use roses in this post: Why You Should Grow Roses In Your Garden Despite What Others Say
+Learn more about how to use roses in this post: Why You Should Grow Roses On Your Urban Homestead

 And quite a few of the edible flowers can also be used for pest control.
 Some plants such as marigolds will deter pests and others such as nasturtiums will attract pests so that they don’t go on your food crops and eat them.